TheMatt2/analyzer-tests/Notes.md

 ## ChatGPT

+ChatGPT August 3 Version

-Check the following C code for any security issues, or other issues that would cause it to crash.
+Analyze the following C program for any issues that could cause it to crash.
+Please report if any security issues or other issues are present in the program.

+Report on any issues that would cause a program to potentially crash.
-If the program has no serious issues, please say so.
+If the program has no serious issues, say "there are no issues".

 ```
-*** All comments removed
+*** Header comment removed
 ```

 Analyzing on the first few sentences of its answer